fgeorgatos/HPCBIOS/HPC_Baseline_Configuration.rst

 --------------------------------

-There is a growing community of HPCBIOS users who need to work on data and computation-intensive problems spread across multiple computing sites and services.
-Recent discussions show that over half of users may need accounts at more than one site.
+There is a growing community of HPCBIOS users who need to work on data and computation-intensive problems, spread across multiple computing sites and services.
+Recent discussions show that over half of users eventually need accounts at more than one site.

-The main goal of the HPC Baseline Configuration activity is to define and establish a common set of capabilities and functions so that users can compute productively and collaboratively when using the HPC resources at multiple computing sites.
+The main goal of the HPC Baseline Configuration activity is to define and establish a common set of capabilities and functions so that users can compute productively and collaboratively, when using HPC resources at multiple computing sites.

 Compliance Matrix
 -----------------